CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 For details, see DNS.

-To run CoreDNS properly or upgrade CoreDNS in a cluster, ensure the number of available nodes in the cluster is greater than or equal to the number of CoreDNS instances and all CoreDNS instances are running.
+To run CoreDNS properly or upgrade CoreDNS in a cluster, ensure the number of available nodes in the cluster is greater than or equal to the number of CoreDNS pods and all CoreDNS pods are running.
 Otherwise, the add-on will malfunction or the upgrade will fail.

-This add-on has been installed by default.
+This add-on is installed by default.
 If it is uninstalled due to some reasons, you can reinstall it by performing the following steps:

 The small one can handle up to 2500 external and 10,000 internal domain names QPS.
 The medium specification can handle up to 5000 external and 20,000 internal domain names QPS.
 The large specification can handle up to 10,000 external and 40,000 internal domain names QPS.